Jorden-Quast/jorden-quast.github.io/_posts/reviews/ecen248/2023-12-21-ECEN248-Sequential-Logic-Review.md

 But how *do* we shift by 2 or 7 or some other arbitrary bit amount?
 Because the shifter we discussed at the top of this section could only shift by 1 bit at a time, but then to do operations, we frequently have to shift by amounts greater than 1 (because who ever does math only multiplying by 2?).
-A naieve approach would be to just put in a larger mux, specifically Nx1, linking everything together that way.
+A naive approach would be to just put in a larger mux, specifically Nx1, linking everything together that way.
 This might work fine for 2 or 3 bits, but then, when we hit the still relatively small size of 8 bits, we'd be in trouble.
 That would be a completely filled out 8x1 Mux for all 8 bits, leaving us with 64 wires.
 But that's only for one direction, if we wanted to shift in both left and right, we'd either need a 16x1 or 8x2 mux, but still it would be completely filled out!
 That is... very large, with 128 wires, leaving you prone to glitches and things breaking.